 Consider this passage in Hebrews 6:18-20 NLT- “So God has given both his promise and his oath.
 These two things are unchangeable because it is impossible for God to lie.
 Therefore, we who have fled to him for refuge can have great confidence as we hold to the hope that lies before us.
 This hope is a strong and trustworthy anchor for our souls.
 It leads us through the curtain into God’s inner sanctuary.
 Jesus has already gone in there for us.
 He has become our eternal High Priest in the order of Melchizedek.”

-If you are clinging to your Heavenly Father, the finished work of Jesus, and The Holy Spirit, take a moment to envision the hope you are holding onto.
-This hope is sure and strong, made up of a 3 strand cord of the triune nature of God, which transcends time, anchoring you to His promises, the death and resurrection of Christ, and goes into the presence of God, in the Holiest Place of All behind the curtain of heaven, where Jesus has already gone.
+If you are clinging to our Heavenly Father, the finished work of Jesus and The Holy Spirit, take a moment to envision the hope you are holding onto.
+This hope is sure and strong, made up of a 3 strand cord of the triune nature of God, which transcends time, anchoring you to His promises, the death and resurrection of Christ, and goes into the presence of God in the Holiest Place of All, behind the curtain of heaven, where Jesus has already gone.

 Let's continue to love family, treasure friendship, value community, enjoy interaction with strangers, but make sure our hope is anchored to our Heavenly Father, who loves us.